shivankdoshi-mass/CS110/README.md

 # CICS110
-Projects in Python for my intro CS class
+Projects in Python from my intro CS class